Introduction to PostgreSQL List Users

 2. Using MetaCommands

 - Here, Role Name is the name of the user.
-List of roles i.e attributes that are the roles which that a particular user has for himself.
+List of roles, i.e. attributes that are the roles which that a particular user has for himself.
 Superuser, Create role, Create DB, Replication, Bypass RLS are rules assigned to the superuser that means the superuser can create the new roles and users, create new databases, perform replications of the existing objects and bypass the RLS.

 - “Member of” field specifies whether the user is a member of any group.
-In PostgreSQL, the database administrator can create multiple groups and add different users to different groups which helps him to manage the users properly while grating and revoking permissions.
-If there are any such groups and that particular user belongs to any particular group then the name of that group is shown in front of that user in the field Member Of column.
+In PostgreSQL, the database administrator can create multiple groups and add different users to different groups, which helps him to manage the users properly while grating and revoking permissions.
+If there are any such groups and that particular user belongs to any particular group, then the name of that group is shown in front of that user in the field Member Of column.

 - This metaCommands internally fires a query on the pg_catalog.pg_user table to retrieve the user information.
-Here, we get the role name as the name of the user and list of roles attributes help us to know which privileges are granted to that particular user while a member of the field tells us if the user is the member of any particular group if present.
+Here, we get the role name as the name of the user, and a list of roles attributes help us to know which privileges are granted to that particular user while a member of the field tells us if the user is a member of any particular group if present.
 The query which internally gets fire after using \du metacommand is somewhat similar to the below query statement: